mdylanbell/multicfg/README.rst

 Further Examples
 ----------------

-Example: given 'json' type that looks like:
+Example: given 'json' config file that looks like:

 .. code-block:: json

     {
         "a": {
             "b": {